Frequently Asked Questions (FAQs)

 Why are whole-school prices for the Educator's Course so much cheaper than individual prices?
 What is your pricing model?

 Good question!
 Since we are a social enterprise, we have a social impact goal to spread our course to as many teachers as we possibly can around the world.
 Part of making that possible means that we make costs a low barrier to enrollment.
 Enrolling whole-schools really helps this goal so they get a great cost-benefit when you factor the individual costs per teacher in our whole-school fees.
 However, if you are a group of teachers between 7-120 people, you can also pay the flat fee of £ 3,565 as long as you have one co-ordinator to organize all participants’ information and payments.

 How do I know if the Educator's Course is relevant for our school?

 We’ve deliberately designed the course in such a way that it is open-ended and provides multiple perspectives.
 So whether you work in a public (government) school in the US, a private school in the UK or an international school in Singapore for example, the Educator’s Course will be meanginful and relevant for you and your teachers.

 As the course-creators, we work internationally and have many years experience working with different countries’ curricula.
-We’ve also personally taught students from hundreds of different cultures and linguistic backgrounds.
-We believe that this is part of the value we offer to participants in our courses-we understand the students you work with and your curriculum expectations.
+We’ve also personally taught students from countless cultures and linguistic backgrounds.
+We believe that this is part of the value we offer to participants in our courses-we understand the students you work with and your curriculum.